-Careful when buying new power tools.
-I bought a DeWalt 18V Li-ion drill 6 years ago- so far that drill has mixed all the cement for a house extension, drilled countless holes in hard concrete blocks, screwed countless screws into wood and also drilled joints for a large green-oak porch.
+Be careful when buying new power tools.
+I bought a DeWalt 18V Li-ion drill 7 years ago- and so far that drill has mixed all the cement for a house extension, drilled countless holes in hard concrete blocks, screwed countless screws into wood and also drilled joints for a large green-oak porch.
 Quite impressive on the original battery.
 It also led to me buying a Nissan Leaf, then a Hyundai Ioniq electric, then another Dewalt drill, then a second Ioniq Electric…

 I commute 50-60 miles a day, depending on the route.
 My wife commutes between 5 and 65 miles a day.
 Very occasionally we’ll need a car to get to a work meeting further afield, maybe 100 miles away.
 There’s shopping trips or errands on most days, say up to 10 miles.
 We have relatives 120 and 240 miles away, often use a car for trips to airports for work or holidays, up to 100 miles away, and have family holidays which use the car as the main form of transport anywhere in the UK and in Europe.
-If anything, we probably drive more than the average family.
+If anything, we probably drive more than the average family- certainly over 12,000 miles in each car.

 We used to have 2 diesels.
 I’d use the more economic one for 50-60 mile weekday commuting, the second car might not get used every day but because we work in 2 different places there’s always been a need to have 2 cars available.